Kelvyn Alp: Christchurch mosque shootings livestream

 On 25 August 2022, Alp and Spierer were arrested in Christchurch on charges of distributing an objectionable publication, and for failing to allow Police to search their computer.
 The pair had allegedly distributed footage of the 2019 Christchurch mosque shootings on Counterspin Media.
 The pair were subsequently bailed and ordered to appear at the Christchurch District Court on 30 August.
 During the hearing on 31 August, the pair refused to enter the dock and instead read prepared statements from the lawyer's bench.
 After ignoring Judge Large's repeated instructions to stand in the dock, Alp and Spierer were forcibly removed by security personnel and remanded on bail for three weeks.
 60 pro-Counterspin demonstrators and a smaller group of counter-demonstrators demonstrated outside the Christchurch District Court.

 The pair subsequently reappeared at the Christchurch District Court in December 2022.
 In addition to the charge of sharing the objectionable documentary of the Christchurch mosque shooting, Alp was charged with "failing to carry out obligations in relation to a computer search."
-In late October 2023, Justice Bruce Davidson confirmed that the couple's objectionable publication case had been transferred from Christchurch to the Wellington District Court for the defendants' convenience.
+In late October 2023, Judge Bruce Davidson confirmed that the couple's objectionable publication case had been transferred from Christchurch to the Wellington District Court for the defendants' convenience.
 A pre-trial date of 14 February 2024 was set.

 On 14 February 2024, Alp and Spierer attended pre-trial proceedings at the Wellington District Court.
 Davidson issued an interim order suppressing the defence and Crown counsels' arguments.
-In mid-July 2024, the couple's lawyer Tim Leighton challenged the Crown's use of 14,000 terabytes of data extracted from dozens of devices seized by Police from the defendants.
+In mid-July 2024, the couple's lawyer Tim Leighton challenged the Crown's use of 14 terabytes of data extracted from dozens of devices seized by Police from the defendants.
 He argued that they were journalists and had a right to protect their sources.
 Leighton argued that the Crown's digital evidence was inadmissible due to issues around privacy privileges and data restructuring.
 The Wellington High Court justice has reserved their decision.

 2021 unlawful travel

 During a COVID-19 lockdown on 22 October 2021, Alp and Spierer were arrested after travelling from Auckland (which was under an Alert Level 3 lockdown) to Wellington to support anti-vaccination activist Sue Grey during a hearing at the Wellington High Court.
-Alp was arrested by Police for traveling without applying for a travel exemption.
-In late May 2024, his case against the Police for wrongful arrest was dismissed by Justice Kevin Kelly of the Wellington District Court.
+Alp was arrested by Police for travelling without applying for a travel exemption.
+In late May 2024, his case against the Police for wrongful arrest was dismissed by Judge Kevin Kelly of the Wellington District Court.